-Migrating to System z has never been easier or more worthwhile
+Migrating to IBM System z mainframes has never been easier or more worthwhile.

 Why proactive migration is a wise strategic choice

-Q: Will there be enough of a skilled workforce to cost-effectively support my mainframe in the future?
+Q: How is IBM helping to ensure that there will be enough of a skilled workforce to cost-effectively support my mainframe in the future?

 Q: Are ISVs interested in supporting the IBM mainframe over the long term and, if so, what are the benefits of their sticking with System z?

-A: Independent Software Vendors (ISVs) are enthusiastic about System z, and IBM continues to recruit ISVs aggressively for the platform.
-Over 1000 ISVs build, sell and support their software applications on IBM System z9™.
+A: Independent Software Vendors (ISVs) are enthusiastic about System z, and IBM continues to invest in resources and programs to actively recruit and attract ISVs to the platform.
+Over 1500 ISVs build, sell and support their software applications on the IBM System z platform.
 ISVs develop solutions for the traditional critical operating environments like z/OS and z/VSE™, as well as Java™, Linux® and Open Source.
 Mainframes typically run large-scale, critical applications that help drive the business of the world's major enterprises.
-We are definitely not talking basic print-file type applications here.

-These application vendors recognise that the majority of the world's critical business data resides on IBM System z servers, including applications such as SAP, PeopleSoft, and Oracle.
-The security and resilience capabilities of the System z platform are legendary, per the Evaluation Assurance Level — a numerical grade assigned after the completion of a common criteria security evaluation.
+These application vendors recognize that the majority of the world's critical business data resides on IBM System z servers, including applications from ISV's such as SAP, PeopleSoft, Oracle, ACI, Infosys, Sopra, Temenos and many others.To view applications that run on the System z platform from our ISV's visit IBM's Global Solution Directory

-Q: Will putting Linux on System z provide me with superior application availability, performance and TCO?
+Q: How will putting Linux on System z provide me with superior application availability, performance and TCO?

-Linux and z/VM on IBM zEnterprise extends its industry leadership in large-scale, cost-efficient virtual server hosting for server and application consolidation and IT optimization.
-Linux and z/VM continue to deliver unique business values that exist on the System z architecture only.
+Linux and z/VM on IBM zEnterprise continue to extend System z's industry leadership in large-scale, cost-efficient virtual server hosting for server and application consolidation and IT optimization.
+Linux and z/VM deliver unique business values by taking advantage of capabilities available on the System z architecture only.

-Summary: This virtualisation software, coupled with advanced hardware technology like IBM System z HiperSockets™, can help eliminate the need for a potentially expensive and complex external network for inter-server communication, and the need to acquire dedicated resources for each individual server in the solution.
+Summary: This virtualization software, coupled with advanced hardware technology like IBM System z HiperSockets™, can help eliminate the need for a potentially expensive and complex external network for inter-server communication, and the need to acquire dedicated resources for each individual server in the solution.
 Additionally, System z HiperSockets provides extreme security compared to the communication alternatives like TCP-IP, for example.
-System z provides the quality of service, flexibility and control, as well as the security IBM is renowned for — all within the price and value boundaries that customers seek.
+System z provides the quality of service, flexibility and control, as well as the security IBM is renowned for — all within the price and value boundaries that customers seek — at highly competitive economics.

 Q: Select analyst whitepapers contend that other systems can deliver better availability at a significantly lower total cost of ownership (TCO) of the IBM System z mainframe.
 How do we respond to that?

-Summary: The bottom line is that the when you consider all of these critical factors, the TCO for mainframes can be shown to be lower over the life of the asset.
-The mistake is to measure TCO with just two variables, hardware and software costs.
-Doing that is like measuring performance based solely on clock speeds.
+The bottom line is that when you consider all of these critical factors, the TCO for mainframes can be shown to be lower over the life of the asset.

-The IBM System z continues to be a leader in the industry in many areas of technology, such as virtualisation and systems automation technology.
-For the last decade, clients around the world have benefited from the strengths of Linux on System z:
+IBM System z continues to be a leader in the industry, pioneering technologies, such as virtualization and systems automation technology, thanks to continue investment and innovation.
+For the last decade, clients around the world have benefited tremendously from the strengths of Linux on System z: